charlypg/Balzax/README.md

 *By the future*, *Balzax* environments might benefit from JAX automatic differentiation to implement **differentiable environments**.

-### Balls environments
+### *Balls* environments

 Balls environments have given its name to *Balzax* (Balls+JAX).
-The idea is that the agent controls a small disk in a window, a ball, and its goal is to move some of the balls so as to reach a desired configuration.
+The idea is that the agent controls a small disk in a window, a ball, and its goal is to move some balls in the environment so as to reach a desired configuration.

 *See [**example 1.**](#1-learning-to-push-a-ball-to-a-desired-position-thanks-to-sacher) and [**Balls environments description**](BALLS_ENVS.md) for more details.*